 A. Recent use of cannabis.

-B. Clinically significant problematic behavioral or psychological changes (e.g., impaired motor coordination, euphoria, anxiety, sensation of slowed time, impaired judgement, social withdrawal) that developed during, or shortly after, cannabis use.
+B. Clinically significant problematic behavioral or psychological changes (e.g., impaired motor coordination, euphoria, anxiety, the sensation of slowed time, impaired judgment, social withdrawal) that developed during, or shortly after, cannabis use.

 C. Two (or more) of the following signs or symptoms developing within 2 hours of cannabis use:

-Cannabis withdrawal occurs after the cessation of (or reduction in) heavy and prolonged cannabis use.To be diagnosed with cannabis withdrawal, according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the following criteria must be met:
+Cannabis withdrawal occurs after the cessation of (or reduction in) heavy and prolonged cannabis use.
+The symptoms of cannabis withdrawal include:

-There is not a perfect way to approach a loved one that you assume or know is struggling with a cannabis use disorder.
+There is no perfect way to approach a loved one that you assume or know is struggling with a cannabis use disorder.
 Many people with cannabis use disorder do not seek treatment, mainly because they don’t think it is a problem.
 Approaching loved ones to tell them that they do have a problem can be difficult.
 An intervention from loved ones can help some people recognize and accept that they need help.
-If you’re concerned about someone who may have an cannabis use disorder, ask a professional experienced in drug addiction treatment for advice on how to approach that person.
+If you’re concerned about someone who may have a cannabis use disorder, ask a professional experienced in drug addiction treatment for advice on how to approach that person.
 You can not force someone to seek professional care, but you can always offer your support and encouragement.

 There is no FDA-approved pharmacological treatment for cannabis dependence.
 Lifestyle changes are important in deciding to stop using cannabis.
-Reflecting on why you choose to use cannabis and the affects you seek from cannabis may help in your decision to stop using cannabis.
-Ensuring that your family and friends are aware that you no longer want to use cannabis and develop a support system of friends and family who can support your decision is important.
+Reflecting on why you choose to use cannabis and the effects you seek from cannabis may help in your decision to stop using cannabis.
+Ensuring that your family and friends are aware that you no longer want to use cannabis and developing a support system of friends and family who can support your decision is important.
 If you have people in your life that continue to take cannabis that do not support your choice to stop using, it may impact your decision and ability to stop.
 Engaging in other healthy habits like good sleep habits, regular physical activity, meditation, and yoga can be used to replace your cannabis use.